ConsenSysMesh/linnia-resources/GAS.md

 Alternatively, say we are in a rush because we are trying to send money to a website to buy tickets before anybody else!

 In this case, we can increase the gas price we are willing to pay.
 Here the amount of gas used will remain the same but the amount you pay for it will increase.
-This higher transaction cost ultimately persuades miners to execute your transaction before others on the network and therefore increasing the speed of the transaction.
+This higher transaction cost ultimately persuades miners to execute your transaction before others on the network and therefore increases the speed of the transaction.
 In this case the extra money spent goes to the miner and is not refunded to the user.

 Example here: